stackbit-projects/superb-aluminum-91875/content/pages/pricing.md

       Some of the questions we receive can be found here.
 If you couldn't find an answer to your question, please contact us at office@farmerjoeboxes.com
     faq_items:
-      - question: Mauris ut tellus id arcu sagittis lacinia quis vel justo?
+      - question: I am going out of town.
+Can I skip a week's delivery?
         answer: >-
           Ut cursus, nunc vitae hendrerit viverra, massa ipsum congue quam, sed tempus mauris lacus sit amet nibh.
 Curabitur laoreet est maximus